This post may contain affiliate links. Read my disclosure policy.

 - Transfer the vegetables to the prepared baking sheet.
 Roast for 30-40 minutes, stirring once halfway through the cooking time, or until tender and golden brown.

-- Place the salad greens on a plate and top with the roasted Brussels sprouts and butternut squash, then pour dressing over the top.
+- Place 1 cup salad greens on each plate and top with the roasted Brussels sprouts and butternut squash, then pour dressing over the top.

 And here are all of the #SundaySupper Winter Salads…